ouseful-demos/ou-rclub/README.md

 Example files are in the `tutorial` directory.

-If you have Docker installed on your own computer, along with a Python environment with the `pip` package manager installed, you can build and run your own container locally by opening a terminal / command prompt and entering:
+If you have Docker installed on your own computer [[install Docker](https://docs.docker.com/engine/install/)], along with a Python environment with the `pip` package manager installed, you can build and run your own container locally by opening a terminal / command prompt and entering:

 ```
 pip install jupyter-repo2docker